-- Absence from school at any point may be considered, in individual contexts as a safeguarding risk.
+260. Absence from school at any point may be considered, in individual contexts as a safeguarding risk.
 From September 2022 duties relating to regular attendance at school are set out and regular attendance is expected.
-We will engage in the new duties by Local Authorities relating to regular attendance at school, and multi-agency working where necessary. - Staff in our school will aim to work with parents and carers to establish regular attendance for all children and young people through an approach including support and guidance, external agency support, including health colleagues where required.
-Where these are refused or are not effective given time we will discuss each on a case by case basis with the linked EWO to consider any additional actions or the use of the referral for Penalty notice process to aim to secure regular attendance at school. - The family context will also be taken into account and a referral to Children and Families First (previously Early Help) may be discussed to support with matters that may be impacting on the child being able to regularly attend. - We recognise that Educational Neglect is a factor that adversely affects a child into adulthood and staff will use the guidance for practitioners in liaison with partner agencies with the aim of securing regular attendance at school for all children. - Staff will proactively reach out for support when school actions have not had the desired impact, this may require significant exploration and the set-up of Alternative Learning Provision for short or long term that will need to be reviewed regularly.
-If any provision is reduced the LA guidance for Reduced timetables should be followed.
+We will engage in the new duties by Local Authorities relating to "Working together to improve school attendance", secure regular attendance at school, and multi-agency working where necessary.

+- 261. Staff in our school will aim to work with parents and carers to establish regular attendance for all children and young people through an approach including support and guidance, external agency support, including health colleagues where required.
+Where these are refused or are not effective given time we will discuss each on a case by case basis with the linked EWO to consider any additional actions or the use of the referral for Penalty notice process to aim to secure regular attendance at school.
+An Early Help assessment may help identify needs or barriers to support the family in order to positively impact upon improving school attendance. - 262.
+The family context will also be taken into account and a referral to Children and Families First (previously Early Help) may be discussed to support with matters that may be impacting on the child being able to regularly attend. - 263.
+We recognise that Educational Neglect is a factor that adversely affects a child into adulthood and staff will use the guidance for practitioners in liaison with partner agencies with the aim of securing regular attendance at school for all children (review Spring 2024). - 264.
+Staff will proactively reach out for support when school actions have not had the desired impact, this may require significant exploration and the set-up of Alternative Learning Provision for short or long term that will need to be reviewed regularly.
+If any provision is reduced, the LA guidance for Reduced timetables should be followed.
+It is likely to require an Early Help Assessment to be completed as it is recognised that poor school attendance can often be as a result of wider challenges for parents and/or children - 265.
+We will participate termly in the attendance meetings with the LA and not wait until these meetings to raise concerns about children's absences. - 266.
+First day absence processes are established taking safeguarding into account.
+They are reviewed regularly to ensure they are effective and are designed to bring a reduction in absence or lateness, and are amended and reviewed if there are no improvements. - 267.
+DSLs and staff continue to consider: